Camilo Pascual: Minor leagues and Cuban League

+Major leagues

+Washington Senators/Minnesota Twins

-Pascual would go north with the Senators in 1954 and would make his major league debut on April 15, mopping up the last 3 innings of a 6–1 loss to the Boston Red Sox for losing pitcher Bob Porterfield. the 20-year-old Pascual would put in an encouraging rookie season for the 66–88 Senators, finishing 4–7 with a 4.22 ERA, 3 saves and one complete game in 48 appearances (3 starts).
-However, walks would continue to plague the young pitcher, as he would finish the season with a strikeout-to-walk ratio of less than one (60 strikeouts and 61 walks).
-Pascaul would continue to be used primarily as a reliever in 1955 and would improve his strikeout ratio, but this would be about the only statistic where he would improve on over his rookie season as he would finish with a 2–12 record and 6.14 ERA – mirroring the club as a whole which won only 53 games.
-However, Pascual would steadily improve, lowering his ERA and increasing his Win total every year from 1955 to 1959, and he would be named to his first of four consecutive All-Star teams in 1959.
+Pascual would go north with the Senators in 1954 and would make his major league debut on April 15, mopping up the last 3 innings of a 6–1 loss to the Boston Red Sox for losing pitcher Bob Porterfield.
+The 20-year-old Pascual had an encouraging rookie season for the 66–88 Senators, finishing 4–7 with a 4.22 ERA, 3 saves and one complete game in 48 appearances (3 starts).
+However, walks would continue to plague the young pitcher, as he finished the season with a strikeout-to-walk ratio of less than one (60 strikeouts and 61 walks).

+Pascual continued to be used primarily as a reliever in 1955 and improved his strikeout ratio, but this was about the only statistic he improved on over his rookie season as he finished with a 2–12 record and 6.14 ERA – mirroring the club as a whole which won only 53 games.
+However, Pascual steadily improved, lowering his ERA and increasing his win total every year from 1955 to 1959.
+In 1959, he was named to his first of four consecutive All-Star Teams, making the August 3, 1959 All-Star roster (though not the July 1959 team).
 Pascual finished 1959 with 17–10 record, a 2.64 ERA, and 185 strikeouts in 238 2/3 innings.
-He also led the league in both complete games (17) and shutouts (6), while also receiving some support in the MVP balloting.
+He also led the league in both complete games (17) and shutouts (6), as well as WAR, while also receiving some support in the MVP balloting.